-TRIAL VERSION
+FREE TRIAL VERSION

-ON1 HDR 2022 can also operate as a fully featured trial version for 14 days from when you first launch it.
+ON1 HDR 2023 can also operate as a fully featured trial version for 15 days from when you first launch it.
 This gives you time to evaluate the product and see if it fits your needs.
-Each time you launch HDR during the trial period, the Buy Now button will tell you how many days remain in the trial.
+To install HDR as a trial, click on the Free Trials label in the Application Manager, and click on the Install button.
+The Application Manager will display the number for days left in your trial; to purchase HDR, click on the Buy button in the Free Trials section, or the Buy Now button in the top right corner of the HDR window.